JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: Introduction

 \section{Introduction}

 Consider a familiar setting.
 A practitioner wants to compare two summarization systems.
 They use GPT-4o as a judge, prompting it with: \emph{``Rate the coherence of this summary from 1 to 5.''} The next day, a teammate runs the same evaluation with what they consider an equivalent prompt: \emph{``On a scale from 1 to 5, how coherent is this summary?''} The two prompts ask the same question.
 The judge is the same model at temperature zero.
 The summary being scored is the same.
 Yet on a non-trivial fraction of items, the score changes.
-In our data, GPT-4o flips its coherence score on 8.5\% of pairs under this kind of rephrasing.
-Less polished judges flip far more often: gemini-2.5-flash flips 61.1\% of the time on the same task.
+In our data, GPT-4o flips its 1--5 coherence rating of the same summary on 8.5\% of pairs under this kind of rephrasing.
+Smaller, less instruction-tuned judges flip far more often: gemini-2.5-flash flips on 61.3\% of the same coherence pairs.

 This kind of variation undermines a basic assumption of LLM-as-a-judge evaluation: that the prompt template is an implementation detail, not a confounder.
 If two researchers pick slightly different templates and get systematically different rankings of the same models, they will draw different conclusions from the same underlying data.
 The judge stops being a measurement tool and starts being a noise source.